Skip to main content

 Wildlife Ecosystems

-The mature oakwood supports a rich bird community including kestrel, sparrowhawk, jay, treecreeper, great spotted woodpecker, and wood warbler, species characteristic of well-developed woodland habitats.
-The presence of great spotted woodpecker is particularly notable, as this species colonized Ireland only recently and requires mature woodland with sufficient deadwood for nesting.
-Mammal populations include the typical woodland species of western Ireland, with pine martens benefiting from the continuous tree cover and abundant prey.
-The Woodford River flowing through the reserve adds aquatic species including brown trout and the possibility of otters utilizing the waterway.
+The mature oakwood supports a rich bird community including kestrel, sparrowhawk, jay, and treecreeper, species characteristic of well-developed woodland habitats.
+[1] Great spotted woodpecker, which colonized Ireland from around 2005 and requires mature woodland with sufficient deadwood for nesting, has been recorded in the reserve.
+[2] Mammal populations include red squirrels, pine martens, badgers, and foxes, with pine martens benefiting from the continuous tree cover and abundant prey.
+The Woodford River flowing through the reserve adds aquatic species including brown trout, with otter potentially utilizing the waterway.

 Flora Ecosystems

 Sessile oak (Quercus petraea) and ash dominate the canopy, forming a closed cover over an understorey rich in holly and hazel adapted to the shaded conditions.
-The acidic, nutrient-poor soils typical of old red sandstone geology support ground flora including bilberry, wood sorrel, and various ferns, with greater plant diversity in the richer soils near the river.
-Bryophytes flourish in the humid conditions, with mosses and liverworts coating tree trunks, branches, and boulders throughout the woodland.
-The riverside habitats support additional plant communities adapted to periodic flooding and higher soil moisture.
+[1] The acidic, nutrient-poor soils typical of old red sandstone geology support ground flora including bilberry, wood sorrel, and various ferns, with greater plant diversity in the richer soils near the river.
+Bird cherry, a rare shrub in Ireland, has been recorded along the banks of the Woodford River within the reserve.
+[2] Bryophytes flourish in the humid conditions, with mosses and liverworts coating tree trunks, branches, and boulders throughout the woodland.

 Geology